InspiryThemes/realhomes-docs/docs/contact-page.md

 !!! important "Google Maps API Key Required"
     To display Google Maps, you must have a valid API key configured.
-    Go to **Easy Real Estate → Settings → Maps** to add your key.
+    Go to **Dashboard → RealHomes → Settings → Maps** to add your key.
 Without it, the map will not load.

 #### **Custom Map Marker**
 *   **Maps Marker:** Upload your own pin icon (Recommended size: **50x50 px**).